forgoes/fsm/README.md

 ## Why concurrency matters here

 When working in the Go environment, I believe concurrency is something we always need to keep in mind.
-That’s why, even though this project doesn’t aim to implement a full-blown FSM library, I still think concurrency support is a must-have feature.

 Go makes it easy to run things in parallel, so without proper concurrency handling, even a simple FSM could behave incorrectly when accessed by multiple goroutines.
-By building in concurrency safety, we make sure the FSM stays reliable in real-world scenarios.

 In a distributed environment, the local sync.RWMutex could be replaced or avoided depending on requirements:

-1. Distributed lock: e.g. use etcd or Consul to coordinate FSM state changes across nodes.
+1. **Distributed lock**: e.g. use etcd or Consul to coordinate FSM state changes across nodes.

-2. Database lock: rely on row-level locks or advisory locks in a relational database (e.g. SELECT … FOR UPDATE in PostgreSQL, or MySQL’s GET_LOCK()), ensuring serialized access.
+2. **Database lock**: rely on row-level locks or advisory locks in a relational database (e.g. SELECT … FOR UPDATE in PostgreSQL, or MySQL’s GET_LOCK()), ensuring serialized access.

-3. Hash-based ordering: map a unique ID (e.g. Kafka partition key) to a deterministic processing order, avoiding explicit locks.
+3. **Hash-based ordering**: map a unique ID (e.g. Kafka partition key) to a deterministic processing order, avoiding explicit locks.

 # Motivation
 The reason behind this FSM exercise is actually connected to distributed systems.
 Here’s the big picture: